6 Essential Oils To Use On Your Next Self-Care Day

 Calming, Soothing, Self-Confidence

-To use Jasmine, you can use a rollerball and roll some on your pulse points.
+To use Jasmine, you can utilize a rollerball and roll some on your pulse points.
 My favorite is my neck.
-You can also take 3-4 drops and add them to your diffuser and diffuser as you go about your self-care rituals.
+You can add 3-4 drops to your diffuser and diffuser as you do your self-care rituals

 Lavender